Rangitaiki-Tarawera Rivers Scheme

 To order a copy of the Rangitaiki Tarawera Floodplain Management Strategy Stage 1 please contact us.
 Cost: $27.
 Alternatively, click on the link above to download a copy.

-Scheme meeting notes
+Advisory Group meeting notes

 For previous meeting notes contact us on the details below.

 Rangitaiki-Tarawera Rivers Scheme Rating Area map - index sheet (2MB, pdf)